benasher44/benasher.co/_posts/2020-03-22-kotlin-ios-getting-started-interop.md

 ## Method Calls

-Functions defined in Kotlin along with their named arguments, default arguments, and return types map to Obj-C and Swift almost seamlessy.
+Functions defined in Kotlin along with their named arguments, default arguments, and return types map to Obj-C and Swift almost seamlessly.
 As an API consumer, interacting with these methods feels exactly the same as if they were originally defined in Swift.
 [Attributes](https://clang.llvm.org/docs/AttributeReference.html) maintain a Swift-y method signature, parameter types are mapped to native types and even Lambda's defined in Kotlin are generated as closures with the same parameters and return types.

 Since Obj-C doesn't support default arguments, these are unfortunately not mapped through to Swift.
 If you're familiar with static and class methods in Swift, Kotlin's companion objects provide similar functionality.
-Companion objects defined in Kotlin will actually generate seperate Obj-C classes but use the `swift_name` annotation to maintain a consistent API interface, so while the generated Obj-C looks different you can interact with the method in the same way you would a static method.
+Companion objects defined in Kotlin will actually generate separate Obj-C classes but use the `swift_name` annotation to maintain a consistent API interface, so while the generated Obj-C looks different you can interact with the method in the same way you would a static method.

 {% highlight kotlin %}
 // Kotlin